mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/tries/Trie.md

 current path is the first 3 characters of the array.

 Cursors are stateful objects that store the backtracking state of the walk.
-That is, a list of all parent nodes in the chain to reach the current node that have further children, together with information which child backtracking should go to.
+That is, a list of all parent nodes in the path to reach the current node that have further children, together with information which child backtracking should go to.
 Cursors do not store paths as these are often not needed &mdash; for example, in a walk over a merged trie it makes better sense for the consumer to construct the path instead of having them duplicated in every source cursor.
 Multiple cursors can be constructed and operated in parallel over a trie.

 Cursor walks of this type are very efficient but still carry enough information to make it very easy and efficient to merge and intersect tries.
-If we are walking a single trie (or a single-source branch in a union trie), however, we can improve the efficiency even further by taking multiple steps down in `Chain` nodes, provided we have a suitable mechanism of passing additional transition characters:
+If we are walking a single trie (or a single-source branch in a union trie), we can improve the efficiency even further by taking multiple steps down in `Chain` nodes, provided we have a suitable mechanism of passing additional transition characters: